BurakTC/tim-berners-lee/README.md

 - `images/` - Folder containing images used in the project.

 ## Deployment
 The web page is deployed on GitHub Pages.
-You can access it by following this link: [Tim Berners-Lee Tribute Page](https://buraktc.github.io/tim-berners-lee)
+You can access it by following this link: [My clone of : Tim Berners-Lee Tribute Page](https://buraktc.github.io/tim-berners-lee)

 ![Project GIF](https://media.giphy.com/media/6tHy8UAbv3zgs/giphy.gif)